-The apostle Paul’s exhortation to “Fight the good fight of faith” is an encouragement for us to always trust in Father’s lovingkindness and faithfulness (1Timothy 6:12).
+The apostle Paul exhorts the Believers to “Fight the good fight of faith!”
+(1Timothy 6:12).
+This an encouragement for us to persevere and maintain our trust in Father’s lovingkindness and faithfulness.

-Fighting the good fight of faith is hanging on to our faith!
-It is clinging to our faith in Yahuwah’s [the LORD’s] goodness, and in His promises.
-Fighting the good fight of faith means we fight to keep our faith, and never abandon it!
+Fighting the good fight of faith is a determined attitude to never give up on Father’s Word, His goodness and promises.
+Fighting the good fight of faith means we maintain our faith, declare our faith, and never abandon our faith!

-- When all seems hopeless, then we fight to believe that Yahuwah is our hope of salvation.
+- When all directions and circumstances seem hopeless, we fight to believe Yahuwah is bigger than our problems, and that He is our hope of rescue.

-- When darkness is all around us, we fight to believe that Yahuwah’s light will penetrate through the darkness, and give us direction.
+- When darkness is all around us, we fight to believe Yahuwah’s light will penetrate the darkness, and give us the needed direction.

-- When we are all alone, with only Father’s Word as our friend, we fight to believe that Yahuwah’s Word is trust-worthy, and He is on our side, and He will comfort us in our afflictions.
+- When we are all alone, with Father’s Word as our only friend, we fight to believe Yahuwah’s Word is trust-worthy, He is on our side, and He will comfort us in our afflictions.

 The ‘Growing-Weary’ Garden